The Falcon in San Francisco: Plot

 Loomis hears someone rummaging around in the nurse's room, but is shot dead by an unknown assailant.
-Returning to their hotel, Tom is confronted by Vantine, who is brandishing a gun.
-When Tom disarms him, he learns Doreen was the romantic interest of an ex-bootlegger, Duke Monette (Robert Armstrong), involved with a shipment aboard the S.S.
+Returning to their hotel, Tom is confronted by Vantine, brandishing a gun.
+When Tom disarms him, he learns Doreen was the romantic interest of an ex-bootlegger, Duke Monette, involved with a shipment aboard the cargo ship S.S.
 Citadel.

 Tom visits the Star Coastal lines where DeForrest, the company's general manager, is meeting with Joan, the owner of the company.
 A clerk at the office alerts Tom to go to an address, which turns out to be Doreen's apartment, where she is waiting with her gang.
 Vantine, also lured into her trap, arrives and begins to fight with Doreen's thugs.
 Tom and Joan manage an escape but on his return to his hotel room, discovers DeForrest hiding in a closet.
-Goldie finds a newspaper article that shows who the real owner of the steamship S.S.
-Citadel is: Duke Monette.
+Goldie finds a newspaper article that shows that the real owner of the Citadel is Duke Monette.

 That night Tom and Goldie sneak aboard the ship and find raw silk hidden among the bales of hemp cargo.
 Returning to the Marshall house, the little girl tells Tom that Joan has left to meet her "secret lover" on Telegraph Hill.
 Tom observes the rendezvous with Joan and DeForrest, who Tom thinks is really Duke Monette, confessing that he used a secret identity to protect his daughters, Joan and Annie.

 Fearing Doreen plans to hijack the illicit silk cargo that night, Duke asks for the detective's help.
-At dockside, Duke and Tom watch Vantine, Doreen and the other gang members board the S.S.
-Citadel.
+At dockside, Duke and Tom watch Vantine, Doreen and the other gang members board the Citadel.
 Duke suddenly knocks the ship's engineer unconscious, and blows up the unattended boiler room, then pulls a gun on Doreen and Tom.

 Tom tells Doreen that Duke killed Miss Keyes and Loomis, the employees she hired to watch over the girls.
 When Tom warns that Duke plans to blow up the ship, Doreen and Rickey lunge forward to disarm Duke, who shoots them both, but Rickey shoots Duke, allowing Tom to flee before the ship explodes.